“Is there any special PNP for Truck Drivers in Canada?”

 2. Saskatchewan Truck Driver PNP

-SINP Long-Haul Truck Driver Project is a unique program under Saskatchewan PNP for truck drivers.
+The SINP Long-Haul Truck Driver Project is a unique program under the Saskatchewan PNP for truck drivers.
 Long-haul truck drivers are allowed to drive for up to 11 hours.
 However, the driver must stop for at least 30 minutes after eight hours of driving.
-If you want to apply for SINP as a long-haul truck driver you must:
+If you want to apply for SINP as a long-haul truck driver, you must:

-- Have a temporary work permit for at least 6 months.
+- Have a temporary work permit for at least six months.